Minnesota Nurse Faculty Loan Forgiveness Guidelines

 The Nurse Faculty Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
 Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Nurse Educator.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.

 Loans in current or active default are NOT eligible for forgiveness in this program, even if considered in good standing with the collections agency.
 Previously defaulted loans that have since been completely rehabilitated and are not currently in active default status are eligible.

-Participants must begin their service obligation under this program no later than March 31 following completion of their masters or doctoral program.
+Participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their masters or doctoral program as originally stated in their application.